-Article 12 states that the directors must make decisions by majority at a meeting subject to article 14, or unanimously if taken in accordance with article 18

-Article 14 2 is designed to facilitate the taking of decisions by the directors community via telephone or video conference calls.
-Note the requirement to keep a written record of meetings and decisions (article 47)

-The quorum may be fixed in absolute terms (e.g. "two directors") or as a proportion of the total number of directors (e.g. "one third of the total number of directors").
-You may even wish to stipulate that particular named directors, or directors representing particular stakeholder interests, must be present to constitute a quorum

-Article 17 reflects paragraph 4 of Schedule 3 to the Regulations, which is required to be included in the articles of all community interest companies limited by shares

-You may wish to include a provision which gives the Chair of the board a casting vote.
-This will enable the directors to resolve any deadlock at board level

-Article 18 is designed to facilitate the taking of decisions by directors following discussions in the form of, for example, email exchanges copied to all the directors.
-Note the requirements as to recording the decision in articles 18 2 and 47

-The provisions in articles 19 and 20 reflect the position under the Companies Act 2006 However, it is recommended that, as a matter of good practice, all actual and potential conflicts of interest are disclosed in writing or at a meeting, as the case may be

-Private companies are obliged to have at least one director.
+8 Article 12 states that the directors must make decisions by majority at a meeting subject to article 14; or unanimously if taken in accordance with article 18 - 9 Article 14 2 is designed to facilitate the taking of decisions by the directors via telephone or video conference calls.
+Note the requirement to keep a written record of meetings and decisions (article 47). - 10 The quorum may be fixed in absolute terms (e.g. "two directors") or as a proportion of the total number of directors (e.g. "one third of the total number of directors").
+You may even wish to stipulate that particular named directors, or directors representing particular stakeholder interests, must be present to constitute a quorum. - Article 17 reflects paragraph 4 of Schedule 2 to the Regulations, which is required to be included in the articles of all community interest companies limited by shares - 12 You may wish to include a provision which gives the Chair of the board a casting vote.
+This will enable the directors to resolve any deadlock at board level - 13 Article 18 is designed to facilitate the taking of decisions by directors following discussions in the form of, for example, email exchanges copied to all the directors.
+Note the requirements as to recording the decision in articles 18 2 and 47 - 14 The provisions in articles 19 and 20 reflect the position under the Companies Act 2006 However, it is recommended that, as a matter of good practice, all actual and potential conflicts of interest are disclosed in writing or at a meeting, as the case may be. - 15 Private companies are obliged to have at least one director.
 Provisions can be inserted into the articles providing for a minimum number of directors.
 Where the company has just one director, that director must be a natural person.
 Article 12 notes that, where there is only one director, a majority decision is reached when that director makes a decision.
-In the case of a single director, the quorum provisions (article 15) will need to be amended accordingly.

-See the guidance on directors' remuneration in [Part 9] of the Regulator's information and guidance notes required

-Note that unless specific wording is added to the contrary, the directors of a company with only one class of shares will be able to issue new shares without needing the consent of the existing shareholders.
-If appropriate, limitations (such as a cap on the number of shares) can be added but bespoke drafting will be

-If the company does not have a common seal, share certificates can be executed by two directors, by one director and the secretary (if there is one), or by one director in the presence of an independent witness
+In the case of a single director, the quorum provisions (article 15) will need to be amended accordingly. - 16 In this set of model articles, there is no requirement for all directors to be members (shareholders) of the company, since it is likely that the only member will be Asset Locked Bodies - 17 The board of directors cannot remove a director other than in accordance with the provisions in article 23 and the Companies Act 2006 - 18 See the guidance on directors' remuneration in [Part 9] of the Regulator's information and guidance notes 19 Note that unless specific wording is added to the contrary, the directors of a company with only one class of shares will be able to issue new shares without needing the consent of the existing shareholders.
+If appropriate, limitations (such as a cap on the number of shares) can be added but bespoke drafting will be required - 20 If the company does not have a common seal, share certificates can be executed by two directors, by one director and the secretary (if there is one), or by one director in the presence of an independent witness

-Articles 31.5 - 31.8 are mandatory, reflecting paragraph 2 of Schedule 3 to the Regulations The model constitution does not contain any other additional restrictions on the transfer of shares, but note that the Directors may refuse to register a transfer of shares to a person of whom they do not approve

-This article in itself does not provide sufficient authority for the company to purchase its own shares.
-The company must also comply with the relevant statutory requirements, in particular sections 693 - 700 of the Companies Act 2006.
-We recommend that you take legal advice before taking any steps towards the company purchasing its own shares.
-It is important that any purchase of shares made in accordance with this article is also made in accordance with article 3 (asset lock).

-In the event of the death of a shareholder, the share will pass according to the will of the deceased shareholder, or the intestacy rules
+23 In the event of the death of a shareholder, the share will pass according to the will of the deceased shareholder, or the intestacy rules